Global Warming's Unfinished Debate (Revised and Expanded Third Edition)

 Kesten C. Green, Senior Research Fellow, Ehrenberg-Bass Institute, University of South Australia; Co-Director, The Forecasting Principles; former Director, International Institute of Forecasters

 Without a doubt climate change continues to be the leading social and scientific topic of our times.
-In this updated and expanded edition of Hot Talk, Cold Science Fred Singer and David Legates provide a very accessible, comprehensive and balanced overview of the state of climate science, as well as an important discussion of the propaganda and rhetoric used to influence the general public and politicians in the era of social media.
+In this updated and expanded edition of Hot Talk, Cold Science Fred Singer, David Legates and Anthony Lupo provide a very accessible, comprehensive and balanced overview of the state of climate science, as well as an important discussion of the propaganda and rhetoric used to influence the general public and politicians in the era of social media.

 R. Timothy Patterson, Professor of Geology and Director, Paterson Laboratory, affiliated with the Carleton Climate and Environmental Research Group, Carleton Institute of Environmental Science, Global Water Institute, and Carleton Northern Studies Program; Carleton University, Canada